btcpayserver/btcpayserver-doc/docs/ElectrumWallet.md

 Return to the **Electrum Wallet**.
 Go to `Receive tab` which shows your wallet receiving address.

 **Compare the address you see in Electrum Wallet to Addresses shown in BTCPay Server**.
 If there's a match, `continue`.
-If there is no match, copy the address from Electrum and paste it into `Hint Address Form`.
-If you still can't get the matching, double-check that you're actually pasting `Master Public Key`.
+If there is no match, double-check that you're actually pasting `Master Public Key`.

 ![ElectrumWallet](./img/ElectrumWallet11.png "Compare Electrum Wallet and BTCPay Server addresses")